IIIF/cookbook-recipes/recipe/0599-drag-and-drop/index.md

 </script>
 ```

-Note that the script represents the manifest content as JSON, but converts it to a string to match the content type parameter.
+Note that the script represents the manifest content as JSON to parallel other cookbook resource content, but converts it to a string to match the content type parameter.
 While [the `setData` method of Web Assembly can use other content types](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/setData), the spec for [IIIF Content State](https://iiif.io/api/content-state/1.0/#initialization-mechanisms-dragdrop) requires a content type of `text/plain` for maximum compatibility.

 The content does not have to be a full Manifest.
 A script implementing this same method for a single Canvas of a Manifest could look like the below.
 (Noting that there would be no likely practical difference from the above since this manifest contains but one Canvas.)
 ```